hCemre/budgetwise/README.md

-💸 BudgetWise
+# BudgetWise

-Smart budgeting app to track income, expenses, and savings — powered by Firebase.
+💸 Smart budgeting app to track income, expenses, and savings — powered by Firebase.

 📌 About